Gale Sondergaard: Later career

 In 1969, she appeared in an off-Broadway one-woman show, Woman.
 She resumed her career in film and television around the same time.
 Her revived career extended into the early 1980s.

 Personal life

 Her younger sister Hester Sondergaard was also an actress who featured in Seeds of Freedom (1943), The Naked City (1948), Jigsaw (1949) and The Big Break (1953).

 Sondergaard married actor Neill O'Malley in 1922; they divorced in 1930.
 On May 15, 1930, in Philadelphia, Pennsylvania, she married director Herbert Biberman, who was then associated with the Theatre Guild Acting Company.
 He became a film director and died in 1971.
 They adopted two children, Joan Kirstine Biberman (married name Campos, 1940) and Daniel Hans Biberman.

-Following several strokes, Sondergaard died from cerebral vascular thrombosis in the Motion Picture and Television Hospital in Woodland Hills, California in 1985, aged 86.
+Following several strokes, Sondergaard died from cerebral vascular thrombosis in the Motion Picture and Television Hospital in Woodland Hills, Los Angeles, California in 1985, aged 86.
 She had been admitted to the hospital in 1982.